-Case Study: The Seven Hotel
+Case Study: The Seven Hotel, Southend-on-Sea

 A former care home has been renovated into Southend-on-Sea’s newest luxury boutique hotel.
 The owners of the care home decided to fill a gap in the hospitality market of Southend-on-Sea by turning an aged care home into a luxury boutique hotel for guests who want to feel like they are in an upmarket central London hotel.

 Overview & Scope

 Furnotel were enlisted to manufacture and install the hotel’s bedroom casegoods and public area bespoke joinery elements which were pivotal to providing the wow factor for this refurbishment project.
 A bar centred around different world gins and a restaurant focusing on local produce were all integral to the owner’s vision for the hotel.
 Furnotel’s expertise was employed to help complete this five-phase project in Southend-on-Sea.